 A typical 90-day pre-sale ticket pull for a store doing $1M-$10M in annual revenue yields somewhere between 100 and 500 tickets, of which 30-80 will be distinct question patterns worth turning into content.

 Every question your support team answers more than five times in 90 days should have a dedicated page.
-That page costs you nothing to produce relative to the compounding support savings, and it ranks, because the buyer asking it is phrasing it the way real buyers phrase it.
+That page costs you little relative to the compounding support savings, and it ranks, because the buyer asking it phrases it the way real buyers phrase it.

 Most ecommerce helpdesks have a canned response or macro library.
-Open it.
-Every macro your team uses regularly is a signal that the question it answers comes up enough to justify a template.
-That’s also enough to justify a page.
+Open it, because every macro your team uses regularly is a signal that the question it answers comes up enough to justify a template, which is also enough to justify a page.

 If you’ve worked all six sources, you now have somewhere between 300 and 700 raw questions across multiple spreadsheets.
-Dump them into one master sheet.
-Deduplicate obvious overlaps.
+Dump them into one master sheet, then deduplicate the obvious overlaps.

 Add a column for intent stage and tag each question as one of five: